markbaaijens/rpmusicserver/README.md

 To detect if your network supports local DNS, execute the following command in a terminal:
 * `nslookup $(hostname) $(ip route | grep default | awk '{print $3}') | grep "Can't find"`

-If this command produces output, it means that your local DNS is not working.
+_If this command produces output_, it means that your local DNS is not working.
 No worries, this problem can be solved, just follow the steps in the troubleshooting-section below, or more specific _Pi/rpms can only reached by ip-address_.

-If this command has no output, it is all good and you can proceed installing RPMS on your Pi.
+_If this command has no output_, it is all good and you can proceed installing RPMS on your Pi.

 ### Steps to install RPMS on your Pi
 * Install package(s) on your Linux PC: